extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/configure_vrrpe_gw.rst

    *vlan_desc*                       Vlan description without any space

                                      Type: ``string``
-   *ve_ip*                           Single or list of RBridge IDs separated by comma, for example, 1 or 1,2, 4.
-This parameter is only applicable for VDX switches.
+   *ve_ip*                           Single or list of IPv4/IPv6 addresses to be configured on the VE.
+IPv4/subnet-length or IPv6/prefix-length, for example 10.0.0.10/22, 30.0.0.10/22.

                                      Type: ``array``
    *vrid*                            Virtual group ID